-- The Health and Safety (First Aid) Regulations 1981, which state that employers must provide adequate and appropriate equipment and facilities to enable first aid to be administered to employees, and qualified first aid personnel - The Management of Health and Safety at Work Regulations 1992, which require employers to make an assessment of the risks to the health and safety of their employees - The Management of Health and Safety at Work Regulations 1999, which require employers to carry out risk assessments, make arrangements to implement necessary measures, and arrange for appropriate information and training - The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013, which state that some accidents must be reported to the Health and Safety Executive (HSE), and set out the timeframe for this and how long records of such accidents must be kept - Social Security (Claims and Payments) Regulations 1979, which set out rules on the retention of accident records - The Education (Independent School Standards) Regulations 2014, which require that suitable space is provided to cater for the medical and therapy needs of pupils
+- The Health and Safety (First Aid) Regulations 1981, which state that employers must provide adequate and appropriate equipment and facilities to enable first aid to be administered to employees, and qualified first aid personnel. - The Management of Health and Safety at Work Regulations 1992, which require employers to assess the risks to the health and safety of their employees. - The Management of Health and Safety at Work Regulations 1999, which require employers to conduct risk assessments, plan to implement necessary measures, and arrange for appropriate information and training. - The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013, which state that some accidents must be reported to the Health and Safety Executive (HSE) and set out the timeframe for this and how long records of such accidents must be kept. - Social Security (Claims and Payments) Regulations 1979, which set out rules on the retention of accident records. - The Education (Independent School Standards) Regulations 2014, which require that suitable space be provided to cater for the medical and therapy needs of pupils.